ToD: Starcraft II career

-On September 8, ToD left Millenium for the second time in four months.
+On 8 September ToD left Millenium for the second time in four months.
 The same day, he announced on his stream that he was planning to practice in Korea for several months.
-On September 10, it was announced that ToD had joined Fnatic.
+On 10 September it was announced that ToD had joined Fnatic.

 During the weeks before his departure for Korea, ToD had a string of successful of achievements.
 In September, he was invited to SCAN Invitational 1 where he knocked-out Strelok and TLO in order to reach the final against his former teammate Stephano, whom he couldn't defeat, therefore taking the second place of the tournament.
 Two weeks later, ToD participated in the Samsung European Championship 2011 in Poland.
 He managed again to reach the final against a Zerg player, this time being Nerchio, and was able to defeat him in a tied series.
 The next week, ToD was back in France in order to compete in the first event of French Master Series 2011 - 2012, the PxL-Lan 31.
 Seen as the favorite of the event by the commentators, thanks to the non-attendance of most of the best French players, he made a clean run to the finals, and swept an unexpected Kamikaze to claim the win of the tournament.

 ToD spent the last months of 2011 in South Korea, where he attended World Cyber Games 2011 in December.
 His run in this event was short-lived, with a 1–5 record in the group stage which resulted in ToD ending up at the last place of his group.
 He wasn't any more successful at attempting to qualify for the 2012 GSL Season 1 one month later, as he was stopped in the preliminaries by Creator.

-On March 5, ToD joined the Fnatic Gaming House.
-On July 15, ToD parted ways with Fnatic.
-About 1 month later, on August 11, ToD found a new team and joins ROOT Gaming.
-On December 6, ToD left ROOT on good terms, returning to France after failing to acquire a work visa in the United States.
+On 5 March ToD joined the Fnatic Gaming House.
+On 15 July ToD parted ways with Fnatic.
+About 1 month later, on 11 August, ToD found a new team and joins ROOT Gaming.
+On 6 December ToD left ROOT on good terms, returning to France after failing to acquire a work visa in the United States.

-On July 21, 2012, ToD participated in the IGN Pro League (IPL) 5 European Satellite Qualifiers.
+On 21 July 2012 ToD participated in the IGN Pro League (IPL) 5 European Satellite Qualifiers.
 ToD received a BYE in round one and then went on to take down UserStupid in order to advance in to the finals to face White-Ra.
 In the finals, ToD defeated White-Ra by a score of 1-0 and was able to take first place.
 His first-place finish qualified him for the IGN ProLeague Season 5.

+Casting career

+After casting at multiple WCS events, ToD joined ESL full time in 2016 to do casting for Starcraft II and Heroes of the Storm events.
+In 2020 he was the commentator for the IEM Katowice 2020 Startcraft II event, and in 2021 he was the streams guest commentator for IEM Katowice 2021 Starcraft II event.